WHY OUR WATERJET MACHINE CUT PUZZLES ARE SO COOL.

 He now collaborates on building The Puzzled Co. with his eldest daughter Gabriel, an expert in communications and product development with contemporary artists and museums.

-Original 1977 Puzzled Co. education-based puzzle designs by Philip Einsohn, featuring innovative Braille puzzles for children.
+Original 1977 Puzzled Co. learning puzzle designs by Philip Einsohn, featuring innovative Braille puzzles for children.